ratwolfzero/Anderson-Transition/README.md

-# Anderson Localization and the Anderson Transition: A Simplified Demonstration of Quantum Localization
+# Anderson Localization and the Anderson Transition:A Simplified Demonstration of Quantum Localization

 ---